Yizani Sifunde

 Nal’ibali print reading material pilots: external evaluation

 In 2017 and 2018, Nal’ibali piloted new print material formats and distribution channels, in partnership with Pick n Pay, Free4All and NAPTOSA.
-Ikapadata conduct a mixed-methods evaluation of these pilots in 2018.
+Ikapadata conducted a mixed-methods evaluation of these pilots in 2018.
 The review employed face-to-face surveys and focus groups to understand target audience access, perceptions, use, preferences and feedback.

 Download report